 15. Go Short

-There are no rules against going short the ES, traders simply sell short the ES contract in hopes of buying it back later at a lower price.
+There are no rules against going short the ES or MES, traders simply sell short the contract in hopes of buying it back later at a lower price.
 There are no special requirements or privileges you need to ask your futures broker for.

 Most stockbrokers require a special account with higher requirements for you to be able to go short.
 Some stocks are not shortable, or have limited shares that can be shorted.
 Also, up-tick rules could be re-enforced and in the past the government has put temporary bans on stocks that can be shorted.

 16. Direct Correlation

 On average the ES and MES futures are directly correlated to the underlying S&P 500 index in the short and long term.
 If you pull up an Emini or Micro Emini S&P 500 futures chart and compare it to the S&P 500 index chart they should almost look identical.

 Double or triple weighted ETFs do not track the S&P accurately over longer periods, and some currency ETFs have credit risks associated with them which could hinder their ability to correlate.

 17. Deep Market

 The S&P 500 index is comprised of very actively traded stocks with some of the largest market capitalizations and with hundreds of billions of dollars invested in some fashion in them.
 With such large dollar values and high trading volume it would be very hard to manipulate its movements.